k-nacion/highlights-screensaver/README.md

 ~ Dalai Lama
 ```

+> ⚠️ The `~` author/source is optional.
+If omitted, the quote will still be imported.

-### Importing
+### Importing Quotes

+1. Navigate to:
-1. Go to `Screen → Sleep screen → Highlights screensaver`
+   `Screen → Sleep Screen → Highlights Screensaver → Content → Import External Quote`
-2. Select **“Import external quotes”**
-3. Choose the folder containing your quote files
+2. Select the folder containing your quote files.

-> ⚠️ Note: This feature works but is still being refined in future updates.
+> ⚠️ Note: This feature is fully functional but still being refined in future updates.
 ---

 ## Roadmap / Planned Features